vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 From Sabarmati, he was removed (Sept.
 13th, 1908) to Mandalay.
 His sentence was commuted to one of simple imprisonment.
-This '* act of grace " acted pre- judicially to Mr. Tilak's interests.
+This '* act of grace " acted pre###judicially to Mr. Tilak's interests.
 Had the original sentence been executed, he would have got greater remission.
 Besides, in the Andamans he would have been able to Uve in perfect freedom after furnishing